-In certain circumstances it may be possible to assess more complex relationships such as brothers and sisters or grandparents and grandchildren.
-For more information please contact our Customer Service team on 0800 043 4247.
+In certain circumstances, when the relevant individuals are available for testing, it is possible to assess more complex relationships such as brothers and sisters (sibling testing) or grandparents and grandchildren.
+For more information on the range of testing options please contact our Customer Service team on 0800 036 2522.

 In paternity cases all identification paperwork is held by Cellmark for a period of 1 year after testing is complete after which time it is destroyed in compliance with the Data Protection Act 1998.

 We do not give out or discuss results over the telephone, however we are pleased to answer written enquiries about your specific results and to talk through general issues relating to DNA paternity testing.
-Call our Customer Services team on 0800 036 2522.
+Call our Customer Services team.